Joshun/EnemyMaze/README.md

 E : vertical enemy

-<element of grid> : a single character
+"element of grid" : a single character

-<line of grid> : a single line
+"line of grid" : a single line